natcap/invest.users-guide/source/habitat_risk_assessment.rst

    Change in structure Low loss in structure (for biotic habitats, 0-20% loss in density, for abiotic habitats, little to no structural damage) Medium loss in structure (for biotic habitats, 20-50% loss in density, for abiotic habitats, partial structural damage) High loss in structure (for biotic habitats, 50-100% loss in density, for abiotic habitats, total structural damage) N/A
    =================== ======================================================================================================================== ======================================================================================================================= ==================================================================================================================== ============

-   Choose "No score" to exclude this criterion from your assessment.
+   *Choose "0" to exclude this criterion from your assessment.*

 3. **Frequency of natural disturbance rating.** If a habitat or species is naturally frequently perturbed in a way similar to the anthropogenic stressor, it may be more resistant to comparable anthropogenic stress.
 For example, habitats in areas that experience periodical delivery of nutrient subsidies (i.e. from upwelling or allocthonous inputs such as delivery of intertidal plant material to subtidal communities) are adapted to variable nutrient conditions and may be more resistant to nutrient loading from netpen salmon aquaculture.
 Similarly, forests with historical wind-throw events may be better adapted to selective logging.
 This criterion is scored separately for each habitat or species-stressor combination, such that being adapted to variable nutrient conditions increases resistance to nutrient loading from salmon aquaculture but not destructive fishing.
 However, an alternative naturally occurring stress like high storm frequency may increase resistance to destructive fishing, because both stressors impact habitats in similar ways.
 High rates of comparable natural disturbance imply greater resilience and are therefore scored lower.

-   If criteria are scored on a 1-3 scale, the following is a suggestion for scoring natural disturbance frequencies:
+   *If criteria are scored on a 1-3 scale, the following is a suggestion for scoring natural disturbance frequencies:*

    ======================================== ========================== =============================================== ============================= ============
    Score                                         1                             2                                             3                                 0